dianam2r/arbel_api/README.md

 this is a small api to provide endpoints to arbel application

+# REQUIREMENTS

+- MySQL 5.7
+- phpMyAdmin / SequelPro / MySQL Workbench or any other client you may know or use.

 # INSTALLATION

 You have to download this source code and place it within your web root directory, same as the arbel project.